12VAC5-200-10. Definitions.

 "Gross income" does not include the value of food stamps, Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) checks, fuel assistance payments, housing assistance, money borrowed, tax refunds, gifts, withdrawal of bank deposits from earned income, earnings of minor children, money received from the sale of property, general relief from the Department of Social Services, or college or university scholarships, grants, fellowships, and assistantships when provided to pay for, or in the form of, tuition, fees, other direct educational expenses, housing, or meals.

 "Income scales" means scales based on individual or family gross income.
-They shall be based on the official federal poverty guidelines updated annually by the U.S. Department of Health and Human Services in accordance with §§ 652 and 6763(2) of the Omnibus Reconciliation Act of 1981 (Public Law 97-35).
-There shall be two income scales: one for Northern Virginia and one for the remainder of the Commonwealth as follows:
+They shall be based on the official federal poverty guidelines updated annually by the U.S. Department of Health and Human Services in accordance with § 673(2) of the Omnibus Reconciliation Act of 1981 (Public Law 97-35).
+There shall be two income scales: one for Northern Virginia and one for the remainder of the Commonwealth.

 "Medical care services" means clinical medical, dental, and nursing services provided to patients by physicians, dentists, nurses, and other health care providers employed by health districts or contracted by health districts to provide these services.
 It does not include laboratory tests, pharmaceutical and biological products, radiological or other imaging studies, other goods or products, or other medical services that a health district does not directly provide.